the-turing-way/the-turing-way/.github/ISSUE_TEMPLATE/BOOK_DASH_CHECKLIST.md

 ### Additional task for an in-person Event - Local HUBS
 - [ ] Book location for in-person events
-- [ ] Collate participants’ preference for travel, meal, accommodation, and accessibility request through the registration form
+- [ ] Collate participants' preference for travel, meal, accommodation, and accessibility request through the registration form
-- [ ] Send an email to the participants regarding their travel, accommodation, schedule, and meal
+- [ ] Email the participants regarding their travel, accommodation, schedule, and meal
 - [ ] Book catering for lunch and coffee breaks
-- [ ] Double-check with each participant if their plan as given on their registration hasn’t changed
+- [ ] Double-check with each participant if their plan as given on their registration hasn't changed

 **When funding for travel and accommodation is available**
 - [ ] Book hotels rooms for people who requested accommodation